redlibrarian/redlibrarian.github.io/_posts/2017-04-20-intellectuals-labour-anthropocene.markdown

 ---

-My proposal had been submitted last year and I had been planning to attend the [Libraries, Archives, and the Anthropocene Colloquium](http://litwinbooks.com/laac2017colloq.php) hosted in New York by Litwin Books, but due to the unethical travel ban implemented since then by the US Government, [I have decided not to travel to the US
+My proposal had been submitted last year and I had been planning to attend the upcoming [Libraries, Archives, and the Anthropocene Colloquium](http://litwinbooks.com/laac2017colloq.php) hosted in New York by Litwin Books, but due to the unethical travel ban implemented since then by the US Government, [I have decided not to travel to the US